pmem/pmem.github.io/_posts/2016-02-22-pm-emulation.md

 ### DAX - Direct Access
 The DAX (direct access) extensions to the filesystem creates PM-aware environment.
-Having filesystem brings easy and reliable rights management, while with DAX add-on, any file that is memory maped with `mmap(2)` is directly mapped from physical addres range into process virtual memory addresses.
+Having filesystem brings easy and reliable rights management, while with DAX add-on, any file that is memory mapped with `mmap(2)` is directly mapped from physical address range into process virtual memory addresses.
 For those files there is no paging, and load/store operations provide direct access to persistent memory.

 Install filesystem with DAX (available today for ext4 and xfs):